Graduation FAQs for 2021

 What should I do if I have not received an invitation to book my place?

-If you have completed your programme, or are due to complete your programme by the start of July, and have not received an invitation by the end of May, please contact the Graduation Office.
+If you have completed your programme, or are due to complete your programme in time to graduate in December, and have not received an invitation by 15th November, please contact the Graduation Office.